Tolegithub7/Tolegithub7/README.md

 ## I'm a web developer. 👨‍💻

-### My Work Includes: Full Stack Web and Mobile Dev and working on personal projects. 🌠
+### My Work Includes: Full Stack Web and Mobile Dev, Logo and Thumbnail Design and working on personal projects. 🌠

 #### But first, coffee. ☕︎⛾☕︎ ☕